checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 ## Need Help?

 If you’re not sure what’s going on or if an issue keeps popping up without a clear reason, don’t hesitate to reach out.
 Our support team is here to help you troubleshoot any unusual check performance.
+You can contact us at support@checklyhq.com.